Anne Sinclair: Rosenberg collection and recovery

 Her grandfather Paul Rosenberg, as well as dealing art, owned a major private collection of noted classical, impressionist and post-impressionist works.
 He lost many of these paintings after fleeing France for New York in 1940 with her parents, but managed to retain a number of works which he had distributed on noting the growing threat of war in the late 1930s.

 As the sole heir to her parents' estate, after the death of her mother Micheline in 2007, Sinclair donated a 1918 Picasso painting of her grandmother and mother painted for Paul Rosenberg, to the Picasso Museum in Paris.
 She also sold an unwanted Matisse from her private collection in the same year, which raised in excess of $33M.

 In October 1997, Rosenberg's heirs including Sinclair filed suit in United States District Court for the Western District of Washington, Seattle, to recover the painting Odalisque (1927 or 1928) by Matisse, the first lawsuit against an American museum concerning ownership of art looted by Nazis during World War II.
 In 2013, they demanded that the Henie Onstad Kunstsenter museum return Woman in Blue in Front of Fireplace (1937), a Matisse painting that was confiscated by the Nazis in 1941 in Paris.

 Personal life

-Sinclair's first husband was French journalist Ivan Levaï, with whom she has two sons.
+Sinclair's first husband was French fellow journalist Ivan Levaï, with whom she has two sons.

-In 1991, she married Dominique Strauss-Kahn, an economist, politician and the 2007-2011 managing director of the International Monetary Fund.
-She separated from Strauss-Kahn in August 2012 due to his sexual affairs with other women.
-During his trial, it emerged that the couple owned homes in Place des Vosges; a $4 million townhouse in Georgetown, Washington, D.C.; and a house within a compound in Marrakesh, Morocco.
-The couple divorced in March 2013.
+In 1991, she married Dominique Strauss-Kahn, a French economist, senior politician, and the 2007-2011 managing director of the International Monetary Fund.
+She separated from Strauss-Kahn in August 2012 in the wake of a scandal due to accusations of sexual assault and his sexual affairs with other women.
+His trial made public the couple's joint ownership of homes in Place des Vosges; a $4 million townhouse in Georgetown, Washington, D.C.; and a house within a compound in Marrakesh, Morocco.
+They divorced in March 2013.

-Since the separation from Strauss-Kahn, Sinclair has been living with the French historian Pierre Nora.
+After separating from Strauss-Kahn, Sinclair lived with the French historian Pierre Nora until his death.

 She resumed public life with a memoir of her grandfather, My Grandfather's Gallery, in 2014.